Armandpl/portfolio/resume.md

 * I developed the front-end for a chat and sign up application using VueJS.
 * I added functionalities to an admin panel.
 The existing code base was built on the LAMP Stack.
-* I developped the front-end for a product submission/edition page using VueJS.
+* I developed the front-end for a product submission/edition page using VueJS.

 ## Freelance Full-Stack developer

 ### Dec 2018 - Jan 2019

-* I developped a website that allowed my client to sell betting pronostics as a subscription.
+* I developed a website that allowed my client to sell betting prognostics as a subscription.
 I used VueJS for the front-end, Firebase for the back-end and Stripe to process the payments.

 # Skills

+## Programming

 * VueJS
 * Web basics :  HTML/CSS/JS